 As tailored as emails can get, taking care of your social media can help get your podcast noticed on a larger scale, driving those much needed downloads and reviews!

-Spreaker helps you massively in posting your content on social media, with a practical autoshare feature which automatically posts an update to your Facebook page and Twitter account, embedding your podcast link in a clickable Twitter card with your artwork, latest episode and previous shows.
+Spreaker helps you massively in posting your content on social media, with a practical autoshare feature which automatically posts an update to your Facebook page and Twitter account, embedding your podcast link in a clickable Twitter card with your artwork, latest episode and previous episodes.
 Spreaker autoshare also works wonders with SoundCloud, Tumblr, and YouTube – the latter providing automatic transcripts, maximizing search engine friendliness and providing videos to repost on other social media.

 Another tip for getting your podcast episodes heard is to do your copywriting homework.